Caption: Cartoon of a Kerr black hole.

 The ring singularity is an infinitely thin, infinite point mass ring of mass.

 Of course, neither kind of singularity is thought to exist since it is thought that quantum gravity must prevent collapse to singularities.
-But without an established quantum gravity theory, we do NOT have an established idea for what is the actual collapsed center of a black hole.
+But without an established quantum gravity theory, we do NOT have an established theory for what is the actual collapsed center of a black hole.
 But it probably has volume and might be an oblate spheroid or a toroid for a Kerr black hole.

 There is a formula for the Kerr-Schwarzschild radius which is a generalization of the one for the Schwarzschild radius---but it's beyond our scope.

-The ergosphere touches the event horizon rotation axis and is an oblate spheroid (as in the figure) for relatively low angular momentum and is a sort of symmetrical pumpkin shape for relatively high angular momentum (see Wikipedia: Ergosphere).
+The ergosphere touches the event horizon at the rotation axis and is an oblate spheroid (as in the figure) for relatively low angular momentum and is a sort of symmetrical pumpkin shape for relatively high angular momentum (see Wikipedia: Ergosphere).

-Well a Kerr black hole twists the spacetime around it, and so causes frame-dragging (AKA the Lense-Thirring effect).
+Well, a Kerr black hole twists the spacetime around it, and so causes frame-dragging (AKA the Lense-Thirring effect).

 The ergosphere is defined as that region where the frame-dragging is so strong that NO test particle in the ergosphere can be held stationary with respect to an outside observer.
+But with sufficient energy, a test particle in the ergosphere can escape to infinity since it is above the event horizon.????

 Recall a test particle is an object sufficiently negligible in effect on the physical system external to itself that it does NOT affect said physical system.
 Among other things, a test particle has negligible mass-energy.